city_hall

 Tips to keep in mind before you sign a contract or pay fees

-- Interview your architect: ask your potential architect questions about their process, design philosophy, estimated schedule, fee schedule, and responsibilities throughout the contract.
+• Interview your contractor: ask your potential contractor questions about their process, design philosophy, estimated schedule, fee schedule, and responsibilities throughout the contract.